BAJAJ ASSET MANAGEMENT LIMITED.

 SIP and lumpsum options in many schemes start with as little as Rs.
 500

 An equity fund is a mutual fund that invests primarily in the shares of listed companies.
 It collects money from multiple investors and allocates it across a portfolio of stocks with the objective of generating long-term capital growth.
 These funds are managed by professional fund managers and offer diversification by investing across different companies and sectors, which may help reduce the impact of individual stock movements.
-Equity funds are generally suitable to investors who are comfortable with market-linked volatility and are seeking potential capital appreciation over the long term.
-Equity mutual funds come in various forms, some focusing on a specific market capitalisation (such as large cap, mid cap or small cap funds), others investing in companies of all sizes (such as multi cap funds) and some focusing on specific sectors or themes.
+Such funds are generally suitable for investors who are comfortable with market-linked volatility and are seeking potential capital appreciation over the long term.

 Equity funds function through structured portfolio management, regulatory oversight, and market linked valuation, as outlined below: